electricplaybox/igb-sdk-vsm/README.md

 Add JumpOutState state and set it's Id.
 Then create a JumpInState with the corresponding Id to jump from one node to another.
 ![Unity_aEXhADhxUy](https://github.com/PaulNonatomic/VisualStateMachine/assets/4581647/8df2873c-070d-4ae9-a3a1-1abed9013c70)

+## Transition Delay

+The process of transitioning between nodes originally incurred no delay at all but when wiring up a looping state machine it could cause a stack overflow.
+To prevent this a delay of 1 frame has been added to all transitions by default, but this can be configured on a per transition bases by passing a frameDelay value through the Transition attribute, but please use with caution as a frameDelay of 0 can cause a stack overflow.

-# Known Issues
+## Known Issues
-- Renaming transition events will break state machine at present.
+- Renaming transition events will lead to the transition being removed.
     - I'm working on a fix for this were a combination of event name and order will be used to identify events.
-- There are residual issues with selecting edge connections between certain nodes.
-This can be overcome by area selecting the edge.
-- On occasions the nodes will loose there code driven styling.
+- On occasions the nodes will loose there style.
+- No way to follow the progress of parallel sub state machines at run time.
+- The state selector window attempts to unfold the states in the namespace nearest to the stataemachine asset, but doesn't always get this right.

-# Roadmap
+## Roadmap
 - Support for sticky notes
 - Grouping of nodes
 - Visual cooldown feedback of state execution (a dissipating glow perhaps)